kaileybell28-dev/chest-xray-classifier-final/README.md

 ## Limitations & Future Work

+- **Shortcut learning:** Grad-CAM reveals activation in the subdiaphragmatic region rather than the lung fields, suggesting the model exploits body habitus correlates rather than true pulmonary findings
 - **Dataset bias:** Training images are predominantly pediatric; adult pneumonia patterns (e.g., interstitial, atypical) may not generalize well
 - **Binary classification only:** Does not distinguish bacterial vs. viral pneumonia, or other pathologies (effusion, atelectasis)
-- **Frozen backbone:** Only the classifier head is trained; full fine-tuning may improve performance
+- **Frozen backbone:** Only the classifier head is trained; full fine-tuning on radiology-specific data may improve both performance and interpretability
-- **Edge activation artifact:** Grad-CAM reveals some lateral border activation — possible shortcut learning from soft tissue silhouettes rather than purely intrapulmonary findings
 - **No external validation:** Model has not been tested on out-of-distribution data (different scanners, patient populations)

-**Potential next steps:** Full backbone fine-tuning, multi-class pathology detection (NIH ChestX-ray14 dataset), attention-based architectures (Vision Transformer), prospective clinical validation framework
+**Potential next steps:** Full backbone fine-tuning, lung segmentation preprocessing to constrain the model's field of view, multi-class pathology detection (NIH ChestX-ray14 dataset), attention-based architectures (Vision Transformer), prospective clinical validation framework

 ---